Tips for Winter Outdoor Running

 If you have the desire to extend your fitness regime to a year round program I have a few tips to make your winter outdoor running an enjoyable and successful venture.

-The obvious first thing to be aware of when considering an outdoor run in winter is checking on the current conditions outside?
+The obvious first thing to be aware of when considering an outdoor run in winter is checking on the current weather conditions outside?
 I am always mindful of the five-day weather forecast in planning my runs and I try to schedule them when the weather is quiet and cooperating.
-With that in mind I try to plan on three to five runs per week during the winter months.
+With that in mind, I try to plan on three to five runs per week during the winter months.
 I like to check the extended weather forecast to plan my runs ahead of time as much as possible based on my schedule and the forecast.
 I find that this helps to keep me motivated and always looking forward to my next workout.

 Winter running involves a little more preparation than just throwing on a pair of running shoes and hitting the road.
 Your attire is the most important thing to be mindful of and some simple common sense will help you to be as comfortable as possible.
 The best advice anyone can give you for running in the cold weather is to use layers.